teq-niq/pingfed-automation/AuthCodeSample.md

  - It does not rely on HttpSessions but the JEE container security.
  - For convenience treating scope as the user roles.
  - Security can be applied against scope and also roles treating both as different concepts.
  - The improvment areas are :
+    - Supports only JWT access tokens.
+Will add support for opaque access tokens.
 	- Caching of jwks and the introspection.
 	- use of refresh token.
  	- Could be done in different ways.
 Steering away from it for now.